 Start by using Google maps to chart a route.
 I used to hop on my bike once a week and visit 10 shops around my city in a single day.
 Still, city picking adventures will likely be less successful because of the sheer amount of others also scouring these shops looking for the same stuff.
 Some vendors embark on picking road trips that last for several days.
 The remote shops out in the ‘burbs and beyond are often where the good stuff is hiding.
 Here’s a handy thrift shop directory to help organize your trip.
 Always be friendly with the staff and find out when they typically put the new (old) stuff out.
 Some stores choose specific days, others have an ongoing system.
-If you can, plan your route so you get first-crack at the shops when they refresh their inventory.
+If you can, plan your route so you get the first crack at the shops when they refresh their inventory.
 Once they get to know you’re a regular, some may even flag awesome items they just put out (or are about to put out) on the racks.

 “You’ll see differences in what you’ll find between good and bad parts of town, other cities, other states and other parts of the country.
 Get out there and experiment.
 Create your own method.
 We like to live out of our car for multiple nights, eating McDonald’s 3 times a day, sleeping in the back seat while parked in sketchy lots, not showering and having beers with strangers (this sentence is brutally accurate).”

-– Dereke from Wax & Threads
+– Dereke from @Wax & Threads

 Once inside, don’t lose faith in the vintage gods because you haven’t found anything after five minutes.
 Scavenge that location from head to toe, every time.